boblzsurvivor-wq/Alliance-Information/pages/structure.md

 The R5 is responsible for:

 - Final decision making
-- War authorization
+- Alliance direction
 - Diplomacy
 - Officer management
-- Emergency actions
+- Delegating responsibility

-The R5 provides direction for the entire alliance.
+The R5 is accountable for the success and stability of the alliance.

+---

+## DEPUTY (R4)

+The Deputy is appointed by the R5.

+### Responsibilities

+- Acts as second-in-command
+- Supports the R5 in coordination and decision making
+- Takes over when the R5 is unavailable
+- Ensures continuity of leadership

+There should only be one active Deputy at any time.

 ---